The Prop Garden

 • Summer and winter squashes require space, but so worth it.
 If you cannot do pumpkin, you must at least grow a zucchini plant that will feed you all summer and make you go creative in the kitchen, as this vegetable is more than versatile.

 • Tomatoes.
 There is rarely a veggie garden without tomatoes.
 Although high maintenance, they can be very productive, especially the cherry varieties.
-Try different sizes, shapes and colours.
+Try different sizes, shapes and colours for high impact in harvest produce basket photography.

 • Potatoes.
-Growing your own is great as you can choose a greater range of varieties to your needs and colours!
+Growing your own is great as you can choose a greater range of varieties and colours to suit your kitchen and photography needs!

 • All leafy greens are easy to grow and useful for salads, sides, pesto, etc. Silverbeet, perpetual spinach, roquette and kale can be grown year-round in most Australian climates.
-Pick leaves when you need them for your recipes and photos.
+Pick leaves when you need them so they keep fresh and firm for your recipes and photos.

 Styling food for photography • Photography © Matt Beaver 2021